-This diagram on the left shows that to meet the Demand Fulfilment Process Objectives we need to execute 4 critical work processes but not necessarily sequentially.
-There are no arrows on the lines because the processes are not necessarily activated by an input (see FQA20)
+The diagram on the left shows that to meet the Demand Fulfilment Process Objectives we need to execute 4 critical work processes but not necessarily sequentially.
+There are no arrows on the lines because the processes are not necessarily activated by an input from the process above it. (see FQA20)

-The first thing we must do is plan production but once planned, we do not re-
+The first thing we must do is plan production but once planned, we may not re-

 Lastly we may or may not support the product -